xraypy/xraylarch/doc/xafs/preedge.rst

 fact, the effect is more like *extinction* in that the fluorescence probability approaches a constant, with no XAFS oscillations, as the total absorption coefficient is dominated by the element of interest.
-Over-absorption most stongly effects the XAFS oscillation amplitude, and so coordination number and mean-square displacement parameters in the EXAFS, and edge-position and pre-edge peak height for XANES.
+Over-absorption most strongly effects the XAFS oscillation amplitude, and so coordination number and mean-square displacement parameters in the EXAFS, and edge-position and pre-edge peak height for XANES.
 Fortunately, the effect can be corrected for small over-absorption.